The Soul Exchange The Soul Exchange

 Protection, Love

 Home, family, warmth, and the bonds that hold communities together.
 Hearth's clergy tend to the vulnerable: orphans, the elderly, the displaced.
+They maintain shelters, mediate family disputes, and remind people that the strongest fortress is a household where everyone is cared for.

 Lust